williamouyang/okta.github.io/docs/endpoints/users.md

 ##### Default Password Policy

 - Must be a minimum of 8 characters
-- Must have a character that meets 3 of the 4 following groups:
+- Must have a character from the following groups:
   - Upper case
   - Lower case
   - Digit
-  - Non-Alpha or Digit
 - Must not contain the user's login or parts of the the login when split on the following characters: `,` `.` `_` `#` `@`
   - *For example, a user with login i.brock@example.org will not be able set password brockR0cks! as the password contains the login part brock*

+> Password policy requirements can be modified in the Okta Admin UI *(Security -> Policies)*

 #### Recovery Question Object